Best for a Family Day Out in the City Park

 Located at the edge of the city’s a largest park, the Városliget, you will find plenty to do in the area besides enjoying the healing waters of the spa.

-- visit the Zoo or
+- Visit the Zoo or

-- ice skating in winter on the frozen-over lake.
+- Ice skating in winter or

 Location:

-Tel: (+36 1) 363 3210
+- Tel: (+36 1) 363 3210

 Getting There:

-By trolley bus 72 or the M1 metro (Millennium Underground) Széchenyi Fürdő stop
+- By trolley bus 72 or the M1 metro (Millennium Underground) Széchenyi Fürdő stop

-Opening Hours:
+Széchenyi Bath Opening Hours:

 The bath is open all year round, even on public holidays like Christmas, New Year, or Easter.

-Budapest card holders get 10% off the entrance fee when buying tickets on the spot.
+- Budapest card holders get 20% off the entrance fee when buying tickets on the spot.

-Map of the Bath
+Map of the Széchenyi Bath

 1. Entrance